Tuesday, April 13, 2010

 I have come across a website, based in the UK but also selling products from overseas that offers a choice.
 And a wide range.
 So at least this can be achieved within the home.
 I got so excited at the choice and the options and possibilities this would bring to my diet i placed an order amounting to £60.

-dubious about many of the products i ordered and i haven't tried yet everything.
+Now i was dubious about many of the products i ordered and i haven't tried yet everything.
 But i wanted to review some products i have tried for you and link you to the site.

 I ordered a selection of dairy free cheese; hard and soft aswell as cheese sauce and multiple meats.
 The hard cheeses i ordered ready sliced because i don't know how well they would grate.
 These are only a small fraction of the products i purchased so expect more reviews to come